APIOps/community-resources/README.md

 ## Joint development model
 In APIOps community we prefer to build win-win situations.
 Our default development model for services and software is mixed model which engages universities, companies and surrounding community.

-Anyone can present an API value chain automation idea at meetups.
+Anyone can pitch an API value chain automation idea at meetups.
 If idea is rather small, it can be implemented without any concept development.
 Meetups and youtube offer a growing channel to find partners and co-developers.

 One possible path for further development is to take idea to Demola Network for concept refinement.
 In that case idea needs a host, for example a company which is willing to explore the path.
 Demola teams start twice a year and each team works for about 3-4 months.
 After the team has finalized results, it can be implemented either as open source (preferred) or prorietary.
 Open source components are managed under APIOps organization in Github.